 a container located far away on the shop floor, he or she may not be able to “control” the container (More on that in a moment).

-Conversely, s/he may have total control over a container located two feet away but something (e.g., stored product, shelving, a screen, another piece of equipment, etc.) may block the view.
+Conversely, s/he may have total control over a container located two feet away but something (e.g., stored product, shelving, a screen, another piece of equipment, etc.) may block his view.

 How far can you throw a frisbee?
-The idea here is that if you can throw a frisbee from the point of generation to the satellite container, then the two are close enough together.
+If you can throw a frisbee from the point of generation to the satellite container, the thinking goes, it’s close enough.
 Now that’s some creative thinking!

 Throwing a frisbee (or anything else) around hazardous waste containers is a bad idea on its face.
-This "rule," of course, is meant to be figurative.
-It's also true that some of us can throw a frisbee very
+It's also true that some people can throw a frisbee very

 far, as evidenced below by professional Disc Golf player Garret Guthrie on this YouTube channel